 Configuring the Web Chat's Appearance and Functionality

-In the Integrations view of your assistant, found in the left-nav or with keyboard shortcut 4, you can find the configurations settings for your Web Chat.
+In the Integrations view of your agent, found in the left-nav or with keyboard shortcut 4, you can find the configurations settings for your Web Chat.

 General Functional Configuration